Yofou/Yofou/README.md

 **Hey I'm Yofou**, but my real name is Nathan, I'm a programming enthusiast that loves to learn new things.
 I work mainly on chat bot ( mainly discord & twitch ) so I work alot with public apis and if needed web scrapping for public data.
-I'm also slowly learning web & game devolpement although still fairly new I think I'm making good progress and most of all enjoying myself.
+I'm also slowly learning web & game development although still fairly new I think I'm making good progress and most of all enjoying myself.

 📚 Languages